jaythad13/Mathematikezettelkasten/Algebraic geometry --- rising-sea/notes/Morphisms of schemes.md

 ---

-Clearly, this gives a category of schemes.
-We have shown already that [[Algebraic geometry --- rising-sea/notes/Morphisms of ringed spaces#_definition _ the category of ringed spaces|morphisms of ringed spaces compose]].
-It's clear that the composition of a morphism of local rings is still a morphism of local rings.
-Since the stalk morphisms of the composition are just compositions of the stalk morphisms with some extra $\pi_{*} \mathscr{O}_{X, p} \to \mathscr{O}_{X, p}$ bits in between this means that morphisms of local ringed spaces, and thus, morphisms of schemes compose too.

 One enlightening example of how morphisms of schemes are obtained by gluing together morphisms of affine schemes is the following.

 ##### _example:_ affine $(n + 1)$-space covers projective $n$-space